neuralmagic/sparseml/README.md

 - `model_download.py`: Download a model from the Neural Magic [Model Repo](#model-repository).
 - `model_export.py`: Convert a PyTorch model to an ONNX file, saving it along with the model checkpoint, sample input, and sample output data.
+- `model_quantize_qat_export.py`: Convert an ONNX graph exported from PyTorch using QAT to a fully quantized ONNX model.
 - `torchvision_export.py`: Download a model from the [torchvision](https://pytorch.org/docs/stable/torchvision/models.html)
   model zoo, saving it as an ONNX file along with the model checkpoint, sample input, and sample output data.